tpoisot/ScientificComputingForTheRestOfUs/_lessons/01_flow_of_execution.md

 end
 ~~~

-These lines should be familiar to you now -- your computer will evaluate the statement "`random_number` is lower than or equal to 0.5", and depending on the truthiness of it, will print either *foo* or *bar*.
+These lines should be familiar to you now -- your computer will evaluate the

-At this point, you are likely wondering why foo and bar.
-Good question!
-No one really knows.
+statement "`random_number` is lower than or equal to 0.5", and depending on the
+truthiness of it, will print either *foo* or *bar*.

 ## Navigating arrays

-Before we move on to a more interesting use of iteration, it is worth understanding what exactly is in the `random_numbers` object.
-Let's display it:
+Before we move on to a more interesting use of iteration, it is worth
+understanding what exactly is in the `random_numbers` object.
+Let's display it
+again:

 ````julia